urbit/urbit.org-reloaded/content/blog/infrastructural.md

 OS 1, while incremental in its initial expression from Modulo, serves to outline our sense of what beautiful (in the sense of sublime beauty), useful, and durable digital infrastructure should feel like to inhabit.
 For the purposes of OS 1, we can imagine “Beautiful Infrastructure” to form the spirit of what we’re building:

-Beautiful infrastructure is inhabitable.
+**Beautiful infrastructure is inhabitable**.
 You’re not floating in an infinite feed of content streams.
 You are situated in a defined space with edges you can shift at-will, as your needs deem fit.
 Our model for inhabitable computing is new and in limited flux, but our vision is long.

-Beautiful infrastructure is a gravitational force.
+**Beautiful infrastructure is a gravitational force**.
 Even if you can’t feel it or directly experience it, well-designed infrastructure is a cohering force.
 One is grounded with respect to the infrastructure they live alongside.

-Beautiful infrastructure is like a [shell](https://en.wikipedia.org/wiki/Shell).
+**Beautiful infrastructure is like a [shell](https://en.wikipedia.org/wiki/Shell)**.
 Well-considered infrastructural projects provide durable, generalized, reusable, and most importantly, *self-designed* containers around otherwise formless flows of information.
 The current state of mass software design has gotten many of the “reusable” elements of design down pat, but these structures are optimized to pump ads and information into your brain, algorithmically-sorted-linear-feed style.
 In Urbit, I can take the conceptual container of "temporal linearity" and use this to shape communication data as I see fit.
 I should be able to shape once-linear communication and cast it into a nodal communication model: My DM is now a MUD.